Skip to main content

 Additional faculty, staff, and students may be invited to serve as consultants if they possess relevant expertise.

 The Team will be convened by the co-chairs in response to incidents on an as-needed basis.
 Co-chairs will convene for all incidents under review.
 Additional Team members will be convened depending on the circumstances of the incident.
-All Team members will convene at least twice per semester to review relevant policies, procedures, and practices, and to discuss best practices
+All Team members will convene at least twice per semester to review relevant policies, procedures, and practices, and to discuss best practices.

 Any member of the campus community who experiences or becomes aware of a possible bias incident is encouraged to report it to any member of the Bias Incident Response Team.
-Reports can be filed online with an option to remain anonymous.
+This is the link to the Bias Incident Reporting Form.
 Anonymously reported forms may limit the Team’s ability to respond.
 The co-chairs will review the report and determine the appropriate response based on factors such as severity, available information, and community impact.
+Every effort will be made to identify and provide opportunities for the SCTCC community that will enhance and encourage inter-group dialogue that focuses on relevant issues of bias and discrimination; effective strategies for enhancing individual and community safety and well-being; and reinforcing community values.

 Bias Incident Report Form